Intermediate-mass Black Holes from High Massive-star Binary Fractions in Young Star Clusters: Results

 Here we examine the different realizations of model \texttt{2} in Table \ref{table:models} ($r_v=1\,$pc and $f_{\rm{b,high}}=1$).
 As shown in Table \href{table:models}1, there is a difference in the number of BHs formed among the runs, with some producing as few as $2300$ BHs and other as many as $3200$ BHs.
 Enhanced BH production occurs in the runs that form the most massive IMBHs, such as models \texttt{2a, 2e} and \texttt{2k}, which produce IMBHs ranging from roughly $400-600$ $M_{\odot}$.
 The most massive IMBH in these models forms at $\sim$ $3$ Myr, while the increase in BH formation rate occurs between $7-15$ Myr.

 This excess in BH number can be partially explained by an increase in binary interaction rates in these models.
-Specifically, model \texttt{2a} has a higher number of binary coalescence involving stars with zero-age main sequence (ZAMS) masses between $10-25$ $M_{\odot}$ that would not have otherwise been BH progenitors (at $0.1Z_{\odot}$, the minimum ZAMS mass that will form a BH is roughly $20\,M_{\odot}$).
-However, the products of these binary coalescences do evolve into BHs with masses roughly in the range of $M_{\rm{BH}} \approx 5-15\,M_{\odot}$.
-For models \texttt{2e} and \texttt{2k}, the higher number of BHs can be partially attributed to mass transfer between two stars in a binary increasing the mass of one of the stars past the threshold of BH formation.
+Specifically, model \texttt{2a} has a higher number of binary mergers involving stars with zero-age main sequence (ZAMS) masses between $10-25$ $M_{\odot}$ that would not have otherwise been BH progenitors (at $0.1Z_{\odot}$, the minimum ZAMS mass that will form a BH is roughly $20\,M_{\odot}$).
+However, these merger products do evolve into BHs with masses roughly in the range of $M_{\rm{BH}} \approx 5-15\,M_{\odot}$.
+For models \texttt{2e} and \texttt{2k}, the higher number of BHs can be partially attributed to mass transfer in a binary increasing the mass of one of the components past the threshold of BH formation.
+Naturally, some of these differences are clearly due to stochastic fluctuations in the initial evolution of the model, leading to divergent paths in the dynamical evolution of the system.
 The main takeaway is that binary evolution processes, coupled with dynamics, can greatly influence BH growth.
 We leave a detailed study of the extent to which binary evolution processes affect the long-term cluster evolution and dynamics for a future study.

 It is important to note that many (roughly $55\%$) of these ``excess'' BHs formed with masses less than $15\,M_{\odot}$ are ejected promptly from their host cluster through natal kicks.
 Low-mass BHs are expected to form with less mass fallback and thus receive larger natal kicks \citep[e.g.,][]{Fryer2012}.
 Thus, this excess of BHs formed is unlikely to have a significant effect on the long-term cluster dynamics.